NaN-tic/trytond-stock_lot_quantity_location/doc/index.rst

 Stock Lot Quantity Location Module
 ##################################

-The stock lot quantity location module show lot in a location and quantity.
+The stock lot quantity location module shows quantity for each lot in a location and date.